What Are The Effects Of Lung Cancer On The Body?

 Lung cancer when metastasized it weakens the immune system and deteriorates the overall health completely.
 Cancer cells travel to the bone marrow where blood cells are made that protect that body against infections.
 Cancer cells prevent the bone marrow from making so many blood cells.
 When cancer cells reach the bone marrow they interfere with the normal functioning of the body.

 Lung cancer when metastasized it involves the lymph nodes of the neck and collarbone that results in swelling on the face and neck region.
-Lung cancer can cause weakening of the immune system and immunity.
+Lung cancer can cause a weakening of the immune system and immunity.

 Central nervous system

-Lung cancer affects the central nervous system causing symptoms like generalized weakness, fatigue, dizziness, memory issues.
+Lung cancer affects the central nervous system causing symptoms like generalized weakness, fatigue, dizziness, and memory issues.
 Around 30 – 40 percent of patients develop Central Nervous system metastases during lung cancer.
 CNS issues affect the quality of life by hampering the daily activities of life.
 These days due to early screening at the initial stage of cancer, better diagnostic facilities, brain imaging facilities, and better disease control facilities the diagnosis of CNS metastases in lung cancer patients is on time.

 However, CNS metastasis is a common issue among Lung cancer patients and causes of severe disease and death too.

 Lung cancer when metastasized it could spread to bones and cause bone metastasis.
 This could develop bone pain, frequent fractures, weak bone.
-Lung cancer could affect the skeletal system that includes ribs, spinal cord, shoulder bone, thigh bone, an upper arm bone, and pelvic bones.
+Lung cancer could affect the skeletal system that includes ribs, spinal cord, shoulder bone, thigh bone, upper arm bone, and pelvic bones.

 Severe pain is the first symptom of bone metastasis in lung cancer patients.
 The pain becomes severe and worsens at night.
 Bone metastasis causes severe complications and affects the normal functioning of the body.